How to show your home some LOVE

 Cleaning is a simple but so effective way to give your home some love.
-No-one finds the idea of cleaning for hours at a time appealing.
+No one finds the idea of cleaning for hours at a time appealing.
 But cleaning as you go, in short bursts is different.
 I used to find cleaning boring and a chore but I read a book called Sweeping Changes which changed my viewpoint on this.
 The very act of cleaning can be quite meditative.
-Think if it as a break from your thoughts when you focus on something simple and mundane.
+Think of it as a break from your thoughts when you focus on something simple and mundane.
 Also, you have a home to clean!
 How amazing is that when some don’t have that luxury?

 Make it meaningful

-Decluttering is not really about what you decide to let go.
+Decluttering is not really about what you decide to let go of.
 It’s more about learning to cherish what you have.
 Keep your most meaningful things with intention and display them prominently so you get maximum pleasure from them.
 Don’t worry if something doesn’t fit in with the rest of the decor or style as long as it is special to you then it deserves a place.
-With past clients, we have introduced the idea of displaying a vintage camera collection on shelves, making a piece of wall art out of old baby clothes or restoring an inherited grandfather clock.
+With past clients, we have introduced the idea of displaying a vintage camera collection on shelves, making a piece of wall art out of old baby clothes, or restoring an inherited grandfather clock.

 Also, spend some time framing photos or ordering canvases of you and your loved ones.
 Or fill the gaps on your walls with prints or inspiring quotes (like these from Desani)

 Don’t feel you have to play it safe with your home.
 It’s not a show home.
 It’s real and should reflect the authentic you.
 So embrace and own your idiosyncrasies or flashes of madness.
-If mismatched crockery, a garish rug or even a couple of stone lions outside your front door make you smile, then go for it.
+If mismatched crockery, a garish rug, or even a couple of stone lions outside your front door make you smile, then go for it.
 Have fun and push the boundaries if it makes you smile.

-Hopefully you’ve enjoyed reading these tips and suggestions.
+Hopefully, you’ve enjoyed reading these tips and suggestions.
 Don’t forget to consider how to show your home some LOVE.
 And that the more love you give your home, the more it will love you back!